-As pointed out in section two, evaluations of governance on the basis of effectiveness are concerned with the consequences of governance in relation to its purposes, whereas questions of legitimacy ask if governance actors have the authority to set these purposes through binding rules.
-If governance is solely justified on instrumental grounds, the leeway to set collective binding ends gets drastically diminished since the affected actors need to share the definition of societal problems and the goals of the regulations at least in principal.
-Otherwise, governance actors have no mandate to regulate no matter how effective they are according to their own assessment of societal problems and ends.
-For governance in areas of limited statehood especially by external actors this means that they should restrict themselves either to the provision of (public) goods without any further regulation -- for which they do not need legitimacy -- or to policy fields where nearly everybody agrees that governance is necessary or where strong normative arguments can be put forward that regulation is indispensable: Security, basic welfare and liberties and some system of property rights.
+As pointed out in section two, evaluations of governance on the basis of effectiveness are concerned with the consequences of governance in relation to its purposes, whereas questions of legitimacy ask whether governance actors have the authority to set these purposes through binding rules.
+If governance is solely justified on instrumental grounds, the leeway to set collective binding rules gets drastically diminished, since the affected actors need (at least in principal) to share the definition of societal problems and the goals of the regulations.
+Otherwise, governance actors have no mandate to regulate, no matter how effective they are according to their own assessment of societal problems and ends.
+For governance in areas of limited statehood, especially by external actors, this means that governance actors should restrict themselves either to the provision of (public) goods without any further regulation - for which they do not need legitimacy - or to policy fields where nearly everybody agrees that governance is necessary, or where strong normative arguments can be put forward that regulation is indispensable.
+These could include security, basic welfare and liberties, and some system of property rights.
 In these domains, effective governance actors may still have a content-independent right to rule, but more extensive forms of governance cannot be legitimized on instrumental grounds alone.
-For governance in areas of limited statehood this means that it is wise to stick to the effective provision of these essential and rather uncontroversial goods.
-This is not only advisable to avoid residence, but also preferable from a normative perspective.
-If there is reasonable substantial disagreement on the ends of government only democratic procedures can legitimize more extensive regulations.
-This implies in turn that the advancement of democratic institutions can be a legitimate end of governance in areas of limited statehood since democratic institution are the only fair way to decide which more extensive set of governance services is adequate for a given society (Applbaum 2007; Schmelzle 2011).
+For governance in areas of limited statehood, this means that it is wise to stick to the effective provision of these essential and rather uncontroversial goods.
+This is not only advisable to avoid resistance but also preferable from a normative perspective.
+If there is reasonable substantial disagreement surrounding the ends of government, only democratic procedures can legitimize more extensive regulations.
+This implies in turn that the advancement of democratic institutions can be a legitimate end of governance in areas of limited statehood, since democratic institutions are the only fair way to decide which more extensive set of governance services is adequate for a given society (Applbaum 2007; Schmelzle 2011).